 Big pit carp reels are a popular tool with many anglers.
-This is because, due to a larger spool, they have the ability to hold a lot of fishing line, making them perfect for long distance casting.
+This is because, due to a larger spool, they can hold a lot of fishing line, making them perfect for long-distance casting.

 Join me as I uncover 6 of the best big pit reels for you to choose from.